 All members of the community share responsibility for adherence to this policy.
-Persons choosing to use tobacco products in designated outdoor areas are expected to extinguish them and dispose of them in the receptacles provided.
+The success of this policy depends on the mutual respect and consideration of the entire University community.
 Anyone who does not comply may be asked to leave the campus.

-Smoking means the carrying by a person of a lighted cigar, cigarette, pipe, or other lighted smoking device.
+Smoking means the carrying by a person of any lighted smoking device.

 The University offers a variety of services to assist those who wish to stop smoking.